jitsi/jitsi-videobridge/doc/sfu.md

 on the receiving endpoint, but that's not the default nowadays.

-The JVB (acting as a sender) consumes the TCC packets and feeds them to the delay-based bandwidth estimator of our GCC implementation in order to produce a bandwidth estimation [[BWE]].
+The JVB (acting as a sender) consumes the TCC packets and feeds them to the delay-based bandwidth estimator of our GCC implementation to produce a bandwidth estimation [[BWE]].
 The TCC packets (along with RRs and REMBs) are intercepted in `MediaStreamStatsImpl` where listeners can register and receive notifications about incoming packets.
 They are removed from incoming RTCP